Sessions

 Founder / Student

-Discover how the Asia School of Business uses intensive Maker Piscine boot camps to turn busienss students into hardware prototypers in just two hours.
-This session explores an immersive, high-velocity learning model that moves students from basic LEDs to automated systems, demonstrating how AI co-pilots can bridge teh gap between visual logic and Python for non-technical learners.
+Discover how the Asia School of Business uses intensive Maker Piscine boot camps to turn business students into hardware prototypers in just two hours.
+This session explores an immersive, high-velocity learning model that moves students from basic LEDs to automated systems, demonstrating how AI co-pilots can bridge the gap between visual logic and Python for non-technical learners.

 Integrating AI into Blocks - Thunkable's Version